Healthycell REM Sleep Review

 The microgel taste and first night’s sleep

-The instructions say to take one microgel pack before bedtime (they don’t specify how long before).
-You can take it either on its own or mixed in a drink or smoothie.
+The instructions were to take one microgel pack before bedtime (they don’t specify how long before).
+They also gave the option to take it either on its own or mixed in a drink or smoothie.

-I just sucked it right out of the pack before I got into bed, as you do.
-It has a strong taste of cherry, so if that’s not your thing, it’ll be a smoothie for you.
+I just sucked it right out of the pack before I got into bed to save time.
+It has a strong taste of cherry, so I can understand why a smoothie might work for those who don’t like cherry so much.

 gel pack of healthycell sleep aid

 I then lay in bed reading to see if I noticed any drowsiness.
-Kind of pointless unless it’s a serious knock-out effect as you never know if it’s the sleep aid, the placebo effect or sheer exhaustion because you’re not 20 any more.
+It’s not easy to tell if anything is happening unless it’s a stronger effect; you never know if it’s the sleep aid, the placebo effect or just tiredness from the day.
 But still, I like to think I’d notice anything unusual.

 I didn’t notice any sedation, however, so I switched off my light after 30 mins and actually slept really well that first night.
-I didn’t wake up with a hangover as is sometimes the case with sleep aids.
+I didn’t wake up with any next-day grogginess or fuzzy head, which I do sometimes get with sleep aids.
 So the first night was a good start.

 The following nights

-If anything remarkable had happened on any of the next six nights, I would have written about it separately.
-But in fact, the next six nights were quite similar to one another.
+If anything remarkable had happened on any of the next six nights, I would have written about each night separately.
+But my experience on nights 2-7 was quite similar.

 However, I didn’t feel like I was getting particularly restful sleep on the whole.
 Even though I seemed to sleep for a decent amount of time, it wasn’t like I was waking up feeling bright-eyed and bushy-tailed every day.